mhyllander/gpg-bridge-wsl2-ruby/README.md

 must be enabled in gpg-agent.exe.
 To communicate with the Pagent server, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh).

-## Security
+## Firewall and Security

 Since WSL2 has a different IP address than the Windows host, the Windows firewall must allow incoming connections to the Win-bridge.
-Specifically it must allow incoming connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913 (you can select other ports if you want).
+Specifically you need to add a incoming rule for the Public profile that allows connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913 (you can select other ports if you want).

+There may also be a general rule blocking incoming Public TCP requests to "Ruby interpreter (CUI) 2.7.1p83 [x64-mingw32]".
+If so you must disable this rule.

-To secure connections with the Win-bridge, a simple nonce authentication scheme similar to Assuan sockets is used.
+To authenticate connections with the Win-bridge, a simple nonce authentication scheme similar to Assuan sockets is used.
 The Win-bridge stores a nonce in a file that should only be accessible by the user.
 By default it saves the file in the GPG home directory in Windows.
 The WSL-bridge reads the nonce from the file and sends it to the Win-bridge to authenticate.

-This ensures that only processes that can read the nonce file can authenticate.
+This ensures that only local processes that can read the nonce file can authenticate with Win-bridge.
+Other connections will fail, which means that connections from other computers on the LAN (which are most likely using an IP address in the permitted private ranges) will be rejected.

 ## Installation